brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ### Prerequisites

+Before running the scripts in this folder, ensure that the `Microsoft Log Parser utility` is installed on your system.
+Moreover, to fully leverage these scripts, you must have the ability to execute `PowerShell scripts (.PS1)`, specifically those utilizing the `Import-Module ActiveDirectory` command, particularly on Windows 10 machines.
+This necessitates the installation of the `Remote Server Administration Tools (RSAT)`.
 To utilize the scripts in this repository, ensure you have the following prerequisites:

 - **Operating System**: Suitable for all Windows Server versions after 2016 Standard.